MicrosoftDocs/sql-docs/docs/analytics-platform-system/grant-permissions.md

 To grant someone the permission to control all the databases on the appliance, grant the **ALTER ANY DATABASE** permission in the master database.

 ## Grant Permissions to Manage Logins, Users, and Database Roles
-This topic describes how to grant permissions to manage logins, database users, and database roles.
+This section describes how to grant permissions to manage logins, database users, and database roles.

 ### <a name="PermsAdminConsole"></a>Grant Permissions to Manage Logins
 **Add or Manage Logins**